Normalisation 3: grammar

 Two varieties or levels of eME grammar are used in this site - core and optional.

-The changes to noun, adjective and verb paradigms which were complete by 1150, form the optional grammar of eME.
+The changes to noun, adjective and verb paradigms which were complete by 1150, are shared by the core grammar and the optional grammar of eME.
 Changes which simplify eME grammar further, and arise before 1250, are found in the core grammar but not in the optional grammar.
 In a nutshell, there is a greater degree of simplification in the core grammar.

 the user perspective